brainboxdotcc/DPP/docpages/02_building_a_bot.md

 \page building-a-cpp-discord-bot-in-repl Creating a Discord bot in Repl.it

+@note There is a premade repl, ready for use which was built using the steps above.
+If you wish to use this repl simply [visit this github repository](https://github.com/alanlichen/dpp-on-repl) and click the "Run on Replit" button.
+Then, follow the steps in the README file.

 To build a D++ bot in a repl.it instance, follow these steps.
 These steps are slightly more convoluted than installing D++ into a standard container as we don't have access to root in the conventional way or write access to any files outside of our home directory in a repl.
 This guide sidesteps the issue by locally extracting a libdpp deb file installer, and referencing the local dependencies from the command-line.

 1. Use wget, or the upload button, to get the precompiled x64 release into your repl as a file, e.g. `https://github.com/brainboxdotcc/DPP/releases/download/v9.0.16/libdpp-9.0.16-linux-x64.deb`